 The CO delegates specific contract administration responsibilities to the COTR through a written designation.
 Through this memo of designation, the COTR is empowered to fulfill the delegated responsibilities on a specific contract and/or delivery or task order as appropriate.
-The respective roles of the CO and COTR are discussed in more detail in § 720.20.
+For more detail on the respective roles of the CO and COTR, see: § 715.25.